oneillka/cl-adv/README.md

 09/11/2019 - Fritz, David, Monique & Kat.

 ## What needs to happen to this file:
-- Add Downloading and installing OpenVINO
+- Add Downloading and installing OpenVINO:  DONE
+- Add other pertinent Intro level content - refer to previous tutorial:  DONE
 - Find a spot for making an update and changing a parameter
 - Find non-blurry ArgMax image
 - Possible other customizable aspect for the reader?